For the 23-24 school year, all children at Nightingale can have a free school lunch. This is funded by the Mayor of London, Sadiq Khan.

 We have strict guidelines for packed lunches eaten both in school and on trips out of school.
 No sweets, crisps or chocolate are allowed in packed lunches and will be confiscated.
 No drink other than bottled water or milk is allowed.
 You must ensure that your child's lunch does not contain nuts as we are a nut free school due to allergies.

-From September 2014, all children in Reception, Year 1 and Year 2 are eligible to receive a Universal Infant Free School Meal.
+All children in Reception, Year 1 and Year 2 are eligible to receive a Universal Infant Free School Meal.
 That means that you do not pay for their school lunch - they can have one for free every day!

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.

 Cookies set by the website owner or service provider (in this case, eSchools) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognise your computer both when it visits the website or service in question and also when it visits certain other websites or services.